-How do I choose the right storage capacity for my iPhone?
+How do you choose the storage capacity for your iPhone?

 Choose iPhone storage capacity

-You've finally found your perfect iPhone.
+You've finally found the perfect iPhone.
 But how much storage capacity do you need?
-Here, you'll find a brief explanation of the different types of storage capacity.
+Here, you'll find a brief explanation about the different storage capacities:

-- 128GB: store photos, videos, and music locally
+- 256GB: store photos, videos, series, and music offline

 Your operating system also takes up storage

-With 256GB, you never really have 256GB of storage space.
+With a 256GB storage capacity, you never actually have 256GB of storage space.
 The operating system on your device and standard apps already take up quite a bit of storage capacity.
 Calculating in advance how much storage you need for your device?
 Add about 20 percent to that.
-This way, you know for sure you're making the right choice.
+That way, you know for sure you're making the right choice.
 It's best to think about this before placing your order, because you can't expand the storage of your iPhone later on.
-You can always use cloud services for storage.
+You can of course always use cloud services to store all your files.

 32GB: local storage space limited

-Don't necessarily want the latest iPhone and does the iPhone 6(S Plus) or 7 (Plus) meet your needs?
-You can choose 32GB.
-This is enough for a number of standard used apps such as Instagram, Facebook, and WhatsApp.
+Don't necessarily want the latest iPhone?
+You can consider 32GB.
+This is enough for a number of standard apps such as Instagram, Facebook, and WhatsApp.
 Do you like to download lots of new apps to try them out?
-A 32GB storage is too limited.
+A 32GB storage is not enough.
 You'll also need a subscription to a streaming service such as Spotify, because you have limited local storage space for music.
-In addition, you don't have an issue with regularly cleaning up your entire iPhone.
+You also don't mind regularly cleaning up your entire iPhone.

-A capacity of 64GB has become the standard in terms of storage.
-It's enough for the average user and often the most affordable option with new iPhone models.
-With 64GB, you have enough to download apps and play some games, for example.
+With 64GB, you have enough storage for basic use.
+In addition to making calls and using WhatsApp, you can also store a few social media apps on your iPhone.
+With 64GB, you also have enough storage to play games.
 You can use streaming services such as Netflix and Spotify and you don't record 4K videos.
 You can quickly remove unnecessary apps and store photos in your iCloud photo library.
 Was 64GB just enough on your previous device?
 It's going to be tight with your new device, since apps keep getting bigger.

-You can download apps, such as the latest games, without having to worry about whether you have space left.
-You have plenty of storage space for photos, videos and music.
+You can download the latest apps and games without having to worry about how much space you have left.
+You have plenty of storage space for photos, videos, and music.
 You don't necessarily have to use cloud storage.
-You also like taking photos, for example in portrait mode, and recording 4K videos.
+You also like taking photos in portrait mode recording 4K videos.
 You can even download a few episodes of your series for on the plane.
 Cleaning up isn't your thing.
 Perhaps you do it once a year, just to see if you have some unnecessary apps on your device.

 Do you want 512GB of storage?
-Choose the iPhone Xs or the iPhone 11 Pro.
+You'll need the iPhone 11 Pro (Max) or the iPhone 12 Pro (Max).
 You do everything on your device.
 It's basically a lifestyle, whether it's for business or private use.
 Cleaning up isn't in your vocabulary and you're always testing the latest apps.
 You store a lot locally and you don't use cloud services for storage.
 You also want to access all your media offline regularly, for example while traveling.
 Downloading a movie for on the plane?
-You prefer to download multiple options.
-All in all, you never want to worry about storage.
+You prefer to download multiple movies.
+In short, you never want to worry about storage.